 Research

 At UNC Pembroke, biology students don’t just study science — they actively participate in it.
 Our department offers a wide range of hands-on research opportunities that prepare students for graduate programs, medical and professional schools and impactful careers in biology and beyond.
-Through faculty-mentored projects like the BIO 4990 Directed Research course, opportunities in the BioTech Center and programs such as PURC, students engage in meaningful, real-world investigations both in the lab and in the field.
+Through faculty-mentored projects like the BIO 4990 Research in Biology course, opportunities in the BioTech Center and programs such as PURC, students engage in meaningful, real-world investigations both in the lab and in the field.

 Whether you're studying the molecular biology of Alzheimer’s disease, completing an ecology internship in local wetlands, or contributing to innovative science education research, you'll be immersed in a collaborative research culture built on mentorship, inquiry and discovery.